Smiley's People: Characters

-The novel
+Analysis

 David Cornwell (a.k.a.
 John le Carré) writes out of his experience as an intelligence officer for both MI5 and the SIS (MI6).
-Here the character General Vladimir was partly modelled on Colonel Alfons Rebane, an Estonian émigré who led the Estonian portion of SIS's Operation Jungle in the 1950s.
+The character General Vladimir was partly modelled on Colonel Alfons Rebane, an Estonian émigré who led the Estonian portion of SIS's Operation Jungle in the 1950s.

 One review speaks of the book's "purposefully quiet, slow, downright claustrophobic austerity", through which emerges "perhaps the greatest variety, texture, and integrity ever bestowed upon a series character".
 Though short sections deal with the experience of a few other characters, the main focus of the novel is upon Smiley himself, using different sorts of narrative to do so.

-Though Le Carré portrays all those involved in espionage, on whichever side, as flawed people, it is their human weaknesses which interest him and keep the narrative moving.
+Le Carré portrays all those involved in espionage, on whichever side, as flawed people, and it is their human weaknesses which interest him and keep the narrative moving.
 As one critic notes of this novel, "Ultimately Smiley's people are all those who choose humanity over ideology and individuals over institutions".